- Studying your pets body language is a great way to understand and communicate with them.

 Depending on the location of the sound, they can even move their ears forward.

 You can notice this by bringing your dog outside with you to the garden, for example.
 Have another family member stay inside the house and call for your dog.
 Ears will instantly perk up, and the dog will look alert as he concentrates on the call.

 Another reason why dogs would pull back their ears is for protection.
 It is a safety mechanism during stressful or threatening situations.
 They do this to decrease the points of contact a potential attacker can target.

-It is a natural reaction to threat, even in humans.
-When we see danger, we try to make ourselves as small as possible, such as sitting or lying in the fetal position where our legs, hands and body are all pulled together.
-Similar behavior can be observed in canines when the put their tail between their leg, bend their knee and pull their ears back and run away from a threat.
+It is a natural reaction to threats, even in humans.
+When we see danger, we try to make ourselves as small as possible, such as sitting or lying in the fetal position where our legs, hands, and body are all pulled together.
+Similar behavior can be observed in canines when they put their tail between their legs, bend their knees, pull their ears back, and run away from a threat.

 Ears are thin.
 A set of teeth from another animal can cause severe damage to it.
 Because hearing is one of the more important senses they rely on, they want to protect them as much as possible.
 That is why they pull them back when in a dangerous situation.

 If your dog is injured or in pain, they can pull their ears back to signify that.
 They do this for fear of getting hurt further.
 As mentioned, it is a safety mechanism for them.
 If they are in pain, the dog will not want their ears to become the next target.

 Dog ears are very vascular.
 If they scratch too hard, there is a chance they could burst a blood vessel inside the ear flap.
 In that case, the flap will get filled with blood and start looking swollen, puffy, or pillowy.
 You need to bring your dog to the vet if that is the case.